Lake Tomahawk Demonstration Area, Oneida County, Wisconsin

 Upland habitats support a mix of pines, spruce, fir, and northern hardwoods including birches, maples, ash, and aspen.
 Most of the forest is young to middle-aged: 20 to 80 years.
 About 30 percent of NH-AL is managed to regenerate timber stands dominated by aspen and white birch through the use of clearcut and shelterwood harvests on 45- to 60-year rotations.

-Visitors use the forest for camping, canoeing, hiking, birdhing, snowmobiling, biking, and hunting.
+Visitors use the forest for camping, canoeing, hiking, birding, snowmobiling, biking, and hunting.
 A broad diversity of wildlife inhabits the tract.

 Improving the Land for Woodcock

 Foresters have supervised numerous logging jobs in the last 20 years, and many forest stands on NH-AL currently provide feeding, brood-rearing, and nesting habitat for resident and migrating woodcock.
-Around 4,500 to 5,500 acres are logged each year across the property, in both thinning/selective harvest and regeneration-oriented harvests.
+Around 4,500 acres are logged each year across the property, in both thinning/selective harvests and regeneration-oriented harvests.

 Forest Compartment 30, southeast of Lake Tomahawk, is managed as young-forest habitat.
 Most of the approximately 1,000 forested acres in this compartment are dominated by aspens; stands range across the full successional spectrum from very young to mature and senescing.
 The goal is to break up large blocks of even-age aspen to create more age-class diversity within the forest while providing habitat for woodcock, golden-winged warblers, ruffed grouse, and other young-forest wildlife.